f51980280/ResNet-and-EfficientNet-in-PlantDisease/README.md

   --batch_size BATCH_SIZE, -b BATCH_SIZE, Choose batch size, default as 32.
   --sample_num SAMPLE_NUM, -s SAMPLE_NUM, Hyperparameter sample number, default as 10.
 ```
+Fianlly, you can get the best scaling dimension for your dataset and model.